The Best Selection of Finch & Canary

-Domestic bird food is typically a mix of similar seeds, with additional nutritionally dense pellets added in.
+Domestic bird food is typically a blend of similar seeds, with nutritionally thick pellets included.
 Conures, doves, and pigeons love millet, as do budgies and parakeets.
-They also enjoy safflower and sunflower seeds when they're hulled, though parrots and hookbills will choose larger seed types.
+They also enjoy safflower and sunflower seeds when they're hulled, though parrots and hookbills will choose bigger seed types.

-Food for pets will have prebiotic fiber and probiotic ingredients included, along with a selection of other all-natural seeds and fruits.
-These bolster the immune and digestive function of your birds, and more closely mimic their all-natural diet regimen, which wouldn't generally contain a few types of seeds.
+Food for pets will have prebiotic fiber and probiotic ingredients included, in addition to a selection of other all-natural seeds and fruits.
+These strengthen the immune and digestive function of your birds, and more closely mimic their natural diet, which wouldn't normally consist of a few types of seeds.

-Get the facts and the feed-in one place- At Moore Equine Feed & Pet Supply, we specialize in ensuring your bird is supplied with the best nutrition for their specific requirements.
-Whether you're feeding wild birds in your backyard or a parakeet in your parlor, our friendly, skilled personnel has your back.
-If you're in the NC area, give us a call at (910) 692-2385 and let us understand what you're feeding and we can aid improve your bird's feed for a long, healthy life.
+At Moore Equine Feed & Pet Supply, we concentrate on making sure your bird is supplied with the best nutrition for their specific needs.
+Whether you're feeding wild birds in your yard, or a parakeet in your home, our friendly, professional team has your back.
+If you're in the Southern Pines area, give us a call at (910) 692-2385 and we can help improve your bird's feed for a long, healthy life.